 How are these fans mounted to the ceiling?

 Our Quad Strap mounting system is easy and foolproof, fool.
 The 4 straps have a loop on each end and one end attaches to an eyebolt on the fan frame, with an oval connector we include.
 The other end of the strap is attached to the ceiling structure in a sensible manner, like an eyebolt/eyescrew, or by simply wrapping the strap around a beam/joist and then through its own loop before attaching it to the fan eyebolt.
 You can mount the fan flat or at any angle to direct the airflow, by varying the length of the straps.
 The straps will not corrode, transfer vibration to the ceiling, or break as each strap holds at least 10x the weight of the fan, or 3x the weight of your mother-in-law.
-Buy her a direct-drive fan for Mother’s day…
+The straps will not corrode, transfer vibration to the ceiling, or break as each strap holds at least 2250 pounds, while our largest fan weighs only 122 pounds.

 What voltage is required?

-Our fans run on 120 Volt, 60 Hz, single phase.
+Our fans run on 120 Volt, 60 Hz, single phase, but they can be wired for 220 voltage if you prefer..
 Each fan includes a 15’ power cord with a 3 prong plug.
 You can use a good 14 or 16 gauge extension cord also, but not that skinny orange thing knotted up in the corner since Christmas.

 Can I hard wire the fan?